PolMine/GermaParl2/README.md

 In addition, we use this repository to gather feedback on the GermaParl v2 corpus.
 Creating a so-called issue in this repository to report remaining bugs and flaws in the data and suggest new features is a great way to contribute to the resource.
 We really appreciate any feedback you might be able to provide for both the TEI/XML version and the CWB version of the corpus.
 We will use issues to structure upcoming releases of the resource.

-On GitHub, the creating of issues is described [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
+On GitHub, the creation of issues is described [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).